 Aspen K Somers - President and Programs Director

 Aspen is thrilled to have the opportunity to share her love of theater through Stagebugz!
-Aspen is currently a rising junior at the University of Southern California's prestigious School of Dramatic Arts, where she serves on the executive board of Impulse Theater Company and has partaken in multiple productions, most notably as the assistant director of Stephen Karam's Speech and Debate and as an actor in award-winning director Ken Sawyer's The White Plague.
+Aspen is currently a rising senior at the University of Southern California's prestigious School of Dramatic Arts, where she serves on the executive board of Impulse Theater Company and has partaken in multiple productions, most notably as the assistant director of Stephen Karam's Speech and Debate and as an actor in award-winning director Ken Sawyer's The White Plague.
 Growing up, Aspen studied for five years in the career program at the Colorado School of Acting, meanwhile building up extensive film and theater credits.
 At the age of 16, Aspen was nominated for a BroadwayWorld "Best Director" award for her original show Letters.
 In addition, she has served as an intern with Rocky Mountain Theater for Kids and an executive producer on the series Quarantwinned.
-She looks forward to an amazing summer with your kids!
+She looks forward to an amazing time with your kids!